Starlink Roadmap 2026: When is Gigabit Speed Arriving?

 More Satellites - More Launches

 The other phase of boosting Starlink speeds will also depend on the number of satellites SpaceX can launch into lower Earth orbit.
 As of the beginning of 2025, there are about 6,800 working Starlink satellites, but the company’s goal is to operate close to 30,000.
-Since the satellites have a lifespan of about five years, they will need to be continually launched to replace old satellites that burn up in the atmosphere.
+Since the satellites have a lifespan of about five years, they will need to be continually launched to replace those that burn up in the atmosphere.

 “I would not be surprised if we fly Starship 400 times in the next 4 years, said SpaceX President Gwynne Shotwell, speaking at an investor conference.